 - Reseal grout lines if necessary

 If deep cleaning isn’t enough, it might be time for a change.
-Start by visualizing the bathroom that best meets your needs with this 3D bathroom visualizer.
+Start by visualizing the bathroom that best meets your needs.
 See what it might look like to swap out your tub for a walk-in shower or upgrade to a double vanity with ample storage space.
 Even if you’re limited on budget, simple improvements such as replacing the tiles or updating the fixtures are cost-effective and can make a big difference in the form and functionality of your space.

 Getting the entire family involved is a great way to break up a long list of tasks and give everyone a sense of accomplishment.
 Once you and your helpers finish the list, don’t forget to offer a small reward (it’s warm enough for ice cream, now, right?).
 If any of your home’s bathrooms don’t pass the functional test, it might be time for a minor remodel.
 Schedule a free, in-home design consultation and find out how easy it is to turn your bathroom into a luxurious space that’s as beautiful as it is functional.